Accessibility links

 • Contains Link: The post contains a link to another website.

-• Flagged: The comment has been flagged as inappropriate by other users on the public website.
+• Flagged: The comment has been flagged as inappropriate by other visitors.

 AI-generated labels

 Disqus uses AI-influenced technology and machine learning to identify potentially unwanted comments.
-You may see the following AI-generated labels:
+You might see the following AI-generated labels:

 • Toxic